stegripe/swas-panel/README.md

-# @stegripe/template
+# swas-panel

-A template to generate well-configured project base for Stegripe.
+A simple panel to audit and manage databases on Smart Workspace Attandance System project.